 Yes.
-All Joondalup Wolves representative coaches are required to hold a minimum Club Coach (Level One) Accreditation prior to the commencement of the WABL season.
+All Joondalup Wolves representative coaches are required to hold a minimum Club Coach (Level One) Accreditation and Working with Children Check prior to the commencement of the WABL season.
 Additionally, the WBA invests heavily in coach education and development running multiple professional development sessions for representative coaches to attend.